 When organizations attribute the effectiveness of maintenance to the availability of assets, they fail to factor in the value an asset produces against the cost that is incurred on it.
 It is important to know if the repairs and replacements made actually increased uptime and efficiency during that timeframe.
 EAM software tracks maintenance effectiveness with accurate reports that can be customized to reflect every asset-related cost including inventory.
-Failure to track maintenance and inventory costs can result in over or under maintenance of assets.
-While under maintained assets can adversely impact the operational efficiency, over-maintained assets consequently result in wastage of time, effort and resources.
+Failure to track maintenance and inventory costs can result in over or under-maintenance of assets.
+While under-maintained assets can adversely impact operational efficiency, over-maintained assets consequently result in a waste of time, effort and resources.

 Do you have all the required asset management capabilities in place to ensure prompt and optimal maintenance of vital infrastructure assets?